open-contracting/data-registry/docs/admin/siteadmin.rst

 #.
 Assign *Groups* (multiple can be selected, as they have non-overlapping permissions)

    Viewer
-     Can view publications, quality issues, licenses, jobs and job tasks Contributor
+     Can view publications, licenses, jobs and job tasks Contributor
-     Can add/change publications, quality issues and licenses
+     Can add/change publications and licenses

 #.
 Click *SAVE*